zyr2288/zg-assembler/doc/README-en.md

 ### String

-Sometimes data comes in the form of a string, for example `.DB "HELLO WORLD`
+Sometimes data comes in the form of a string, for example `.DB "HELLO WORLD"`

 But due to some special restrictions, such as the spaces in this string being hexadecimal `00`, a simple transformation can be performed with the following result